PoOnesNerfect/tosserror/README.md

 #### Convenience with autocompletion

-With `thiserror`, it may be cumbersome to type out all the pieces:
+With `thiserror`, it may be cumbersome to type out all the characters:
 1. `.map_err`
 2. two `|`s
 3. enum name
 4. variant name
 5. field names and values

-I won't say these are like the major hurdles of programming, but it does get pretty annoying when you have to type out a lot of these.
+I won't say these are the major hurdles of programming, but it does get pretty annoying when you have to type these over and over.

 With `derive(Toss)`, you get auto-completion!